Veterinary Emergency Services

-Our complete, in-house laboratory enables the veterinary team at Animal Emergency and Pet Care Clinic of the High Country to provide diagnostics for pets in need.
+Our complete, in-house laboratory enables our veterinary team at Animal Emergency Clinic of the High Country to provide diagnostics for pets in need.
 Having an in-house lab allows us to determine results quickly so we can provide treatment effectively.

 24-Hour Emergency Staff

-The veterinary team at Animal Emergency and Pet Care Clinic of the High Country has a fully equipped 24-hour emergency staff, with experience in providing emergency care, triage, emergency surgery, trauma treatment, and more.
+The veterinary team at Animal Emergency Clinic of the High Country has a fully equipped, 24-hour emergency staff, with experience in providing emergency care, triage, emergency surgery, trauma treatment, and more.

 Sometimes a pet emergency will result in the need for an emergency surgery.
-The veterinary team at Animal Emergency and Pet Care Clinic of the High Country is trained and prepared to provide emergency surgery at our facility when your pet is in need.
+Our veterinary team at Animal Emergency Clinic of the High Country is trained and prepared to provide emergency surgery at our facility when your pet is in need.
 We are committed to surgical excellence, using state-of-the-art surgical techniques and monitoring equipment.